 Demand response can help to make electricity systems flexible and reliable because the saved energy from customers collectively reducing their use can be a quick and cost-effective way to reduce the demand for electricity at peak times.
 This provides an alternative to increasing the amount of electricity being generated or building new power plants, and is a more efficient use of energy already in the system.

 Our Future Energy team has evaluated over 2,000 companies over the past three years to find great ideas to make energy easier and smarter for our customers.

 Recently we partnered with a US energy tech startup OhmConnect to make demand response easy – and fun – for customers.

 OhmConnect already has more than 500,000 customers across the US and Canada who participate in regular energy-saving events.

 Customers are given an energy-reduction target to achieve, and are rewarded with prizes, cash or the opportunity to redeem for smart devices that can automate further energy efficiencies.

 The platform was developed by some of the people behind Zynga games – the creators of Farmville and Words with Friends – by applying the same scaled gamification logic to energy efficiency.

 Last US summer alone, they paid customers more than US$3.2 million in rewards for a reduction of over 387MWh in electricity demand – equivalent to charging 34 million smartphones!

 What does this mean for Origin customers?

-Origin is working with OhmConnect to launch a demand response platform for our smart meter customers.
-Look out for more details here very soon.
+Origin is working with OhmConnect to launch demand-response platform Spike for our smart-meter customers.